Origin of high-velocity ejecta and early red excess emission in the infant Type Ia supernova 2021aefx: Early Evolution

-The discrepancy between the fitted power-law and observed light curves before $-$14.5 days in Figure~\ref{fig:gaus} is due to the presence of the early excess emission during the period.
-In order to isolate the power-law and excess emission components of the rising light curves of \uname\ at this phase, we fit the light curves between $-$20 and $-$10 days with a simple analytic model consisting of a power-law $+$ Gaussian in each band.
+The discrepancy between the fitted power-law and observed light curves before $-$14.5 days in Figure~\ref{fig:gaus} (rows 1--3) is due to the presence of the early excess emission during the period.
+In order to isolate the power-law and excess emission components of the rising light curves of \uname\ in this phase, we fit the light curves between $-$20 and $-$10 days with a simple analytic model consisting of a power-law $+$ Gaussian in each band.
 The three $BVi$-band light curves share the same Gaussian central epoch, $\mu$, and width $\sigma$, but each Gaussian is scaled independently, while we use the same power-law above.
 The best-fit power-law $+$ Gaussian with \chisqr\ = 2.4 (Figure~\ref{fig:gaus}, blue solid curves) is obtained with $\mu$ = $-$16.23 $\pm$ 0.14 days (or MJD 59530.35 $\pm$ 0.14), $\sigma$ = 1.25 $\pm$ 0.14 days, $t_{\rm PL}$ = $-$16.73 $\pm$ 0.55 days (or MJD 59529.85 $\pm$ 0.55), and $\alpha_{(B, V, i)}$ = (2.15 $\pm$ 0.26, 1.58 $\pm$ 0.19, 1.65 $\pm$ 0.19).
-As seen in Figure~\ref{fig:gaus}, this model fit provides excellent agreement to the observed light curves of \uname, showing that the power-law from this model fit better represents the underlying rise of the SN.
-(Note that this power-law is what is shown as the colored solid curves in Figure~\ref{fig:lc}).
+This fit provides excellent agreement to the observed light curves of \uname, showing that the power-law from this model fit better represents the underlying rise of the SN.
+We note that other conceivable models similarly combining an early excess with the underlying SN rise can also provide a good fit, such as a two-component power-law model \citep{Ashall2022apj} or the combination of a non-Gaussian physical model for the early excess emission with a power-law (see Section~\ref{sec:excess}) or \tas\ template \citep{Hosseinzadeh2022apj}.
+However, since the underlying SN rise is generally expected to follow the analytic power-law, and physical models of early excess emission in \tase\ mostly predict peaked Gaussian-like light curves, the power-law and Gaussian components generically represent the emission from the underlying SN rise and excess emission, respectively.